 How Credit Cards Protect You While You Travel

-While credit card perks and extras vary, a few common travel-related protections may be standard.
+While credit card perks, benefits and extras vary, a few common travel-related protections may be standard.
 Be sure to read the guides to the credit card benefits so you understand any limitations, conditions and/or exclusions before you travel.
 Check your card of choice to see if they have any of these below listed benefits for eligible charges made to your card:

 Emergencies happen to everyone, and when they strike just days before a big trip or while you are away, they can mean bad news for your vacation.
 Trip Cancellation Insurance won’t give you back the time you lost, but it will help take some of the financial pain out of having to back out of your vacation on short notice.
 Depending on the card terms, Trip Cancellation Insurance may reimburse you up to a specified limit for out-of-pocket expenses already charged to the card if you can show that canceling your travel plans was the result of a true unforeseen emergency.